 For example, suppose that a company has three organizations: Engineering, Support, and Marketing.
 The Engineering organization has two sub-teams: Development and QA.
 The Support organization has two sub-teams: Training and Services.
 And finally, the Marketing organization is divided into Sales and Advertising.
 The following image shows the queue hierarchy for this example:

-Each child queue is tied to its parent queue with the yarn.scheduler.capacity.<queue-path>.queues configuration property in the capacity-scheduler.xml file.
-The top-level "support", "engineering", and "marketing" queues would be tied to the "root" queue.
+Each child queue is tied to its parent queue and the top-level "support", "engineering", and "marketing" queues would be tied to the "root" queue.